SSWConsulting/SSW.Rules.Content/rules/know-the-right-notification-for-backups/rule.md

 <!--endintro-->

 Without some kind of logging e.g. on a SQL database, on a txt file, on a SharePoint list, it is impossible to tell which backups have been completed or not.
+This applies to backups of any kind e.g. servers, personal computers, emails.

 Some important stats to log:

 1. Date - Date backup has run
 2. Username - If a personal backup, which user was logged in when the backup ran
-3. PC Name - The name of the server (or PC)
+3. PC Name - The name of the server (or PC) the backup came from

+Having entries logged on a database is better than having an email sent because entries are easier to see and manage, and emails might get lost in the noise.

 ::: bad
 ![Figure: Bad example - an email is sent on completion](backup_notification_bad.jpg)